Deduplicate Across Salesforce Leads and Contacts

 Preview Merge Changes in CSV Report

 Now with the filters and master record set up, you can preview how the merging would be applied.
 That way, you can check to ensure your configuration works as expected before the changes are pushed to your live Salesforce database.
-The CSV report that Insycle generates includes records from all the duplicate groups.

 Under Step 5, click the Review button and select Preview mode.